This page may contain affiliate links. Learn More.

 Fun and delicious candy cane math and science activities for kids.
 There is so much kids can learn with these adorable treats.
+These make great activities for daycare.

 Do you have old candy canes lying around leftover?
 Here is a great way to use them after Christmas or before!
 These math and science activities are no mess, no prep, and fun to do!